7 Essential Ways to Keep Your Liver Healthy

 As we approach the year end festivities, there is a tendency for us to drink more.
 We are often told that too much alcohol is bad for us, but do you really know why?
-Have you ever wondered how alcohol affects your liver when sipping your favorite cocktail or schooner of beer?
+Have you ever wondered how alcohol affects your liver when sipping your favourite cocktail or schooner of beer?
 Here’s a quick rundown:

 Your liver is a robust organ and can usually cope with drinking a small amount of alcohol.
 However the liver can only handle a certain amount of alcohol at any given time, so if you drink more than the liver can deal with by drinking too quickly, or drinking too much, your liver cells struggle to process it.